The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Abstract

 \section{Abstract}

-In this work, we extend the concept of the Stieltjes derivative to encompass left-continuous derivators with locally bounded variation, thereby relaxing the monotonicity constraint.
+In this work, we extend the concept of the Stieltjes derivative to encompass left\--continuous derivators with bounded variation, thereby relaxing the monotonicity constraint.
 This generalization necessitates a refined definition of the Stieltjes derivative applicable across the entire domain, accommodating derivators that may change sign.
-We establish a generalized Fundamental Theorem of Calculus for the Lebesgue–Stieltjes integral in this broader context, presenting both "almost-everywhere" and "everywhere" versions.
+We establish a generalized Fundamental Theorem of Calculus for the Lebesgue–Stieltjes integral in this broader context, presenting both "almost\--everywhere" and "everywhere" versions.
 The latter requires a specific condition relating the derivator to its variation function, which we prove to be optimal through a density theorem.
-Our framework bridges the gap between Stieltjes differential equations and measure differential equations, offering a tool for modeling complex systems with non-monotonic dynamics.
+Our framework bridges the gap between Stieltjes differential equations and measure differential equations, offering a tool for modeling complex systems with non\--monotonic dynamics.

 \medbreak

 \textbf{2020 MSC:} 26A24, 28A25, 26A36.

 \medbreak